Ashutosh-Tiwari-23/Machine-Learning-Projects/README.md

+Author - Ashutosh Tiwari

-Project Folder : Machine Learning Projects
+Project Folder: Machine Learning Projects

-This folder will contain 100+ projects on Machine Learning followed by their deployment on cloud services such as aws, azure, gcp and heroku.
+This folder will contain 100+ projects on Machine Learning followed by their deployment on cloud services such as AWS, azure, GCP and Heroku.

 ### Prerequisites

-What things you need to implement these projects :
+What things do you need to implement these projects :
-    1) Google colab
+    1) Google collab
     2) Machine learning mathematical foundation